rasmusab/officialcocktails/officialcocktails.com/content/cocktails/southside.md

 ![](/cocktail-images/southside.jpeg)

-## Directions for how to make a Southside
+## Directions for how to make the Southside

 1. Take a cocktail shaker and fill it with ice.
 2. Add 60 ml London Dry gin to the shaker.